jzhang43/Jannie/README.md

 Messages containing a title, image, date, and text body will appear in the main page of the app, in a swipable carousel style with the most recent message displayed first.
 Images are resized to 300x300 and longer text messages are viewable by scrolling.

 ## TO USE:
 Edit the parameters for as many items as desired following the template in slides.js, which will then be loaded by messageLoader.js and displayed to the user.
-Upload the desired images into the project folder.
+Create an images folder and upload the desired images into the project folder.
 Time and date are local the user's device.

+Before running the program, run npm install to install the dependencies for the project.
+Run the program using npm start while in the project folder.
 The user can view the app using Expo Go.

 ## SOME FUTURE ADDITIONS:
 -improving accessibilty of app